plazi/community/README.md

 ## Training Material

 We're developing a text-based, certificate granting online GGI course for individual extractions and template creation.
 In the meanwhile, we've a [commented list of steps](https://docs.google.com/document/d/1RM6N4dsWsHJrj1oDiEpFfUoM5SUtdlm0ntqRrJ5P07Y/edit?usp=sharing) for both processes.
 Moreover, for the former, there is a [playlist of subtitled screencasts](https://www.youtube.com/playlist?list=PLFbvkmnvLdUdGmmn8SR4xyRRxulvVu7BE) that illustrate each and every one of these steps.
 The subtitles is currently available only in English, but Brazilian Portuguese and Spanish versions are in the works.

+> Currently, we are not providing server access to [TreatmentBank](http://tb.plazi.org/).

 ## How to Ask a Question